huggingface/hub-docs/docs/hub/notifications.md

 ## Notifications settings

 In your [notifications settings](https://huggingface.co/settings/notifications) page, you can choose specific channels to get notified on depending on the type of activity, for example, receiving an email for direct mentions but only a web notification for new activity on watched users and organizations.
 By default, you'll get an email and a web notification for any new activity but feel free to adjust your settings depending on your needs.

+Clicking the unsubscribe link in an email will unsubscribe you for the type of activity, eg direct mentions.

 ![Notifications settings page](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/notifications-settings.png)